 CRICOS: BMus (Perf.)
 057024K | AssDegMus (Perf.)
 057023M

 AMPA’s innovative undergraduate degrees merge high-level performance and practical training with academic rigour and unparalleled industry insight.
 Students can personalise their degree based around their individual musical interests and aspirations.

 Unlike many institutions in Australia, AMPA remains focused on individual, one-to-one learning.
-This means that music students are entitled to receive a 60 minute lesson per week as part of their Principal Study unit, along with an additional 30 minute lesson as part of Second Study.
-The option of taking a Second Study is particularly unique to AMPA, and a valuable tool for students with more than one skill eg. guitar/voice or singer/songwriter.
+This means that music students are entitled to receive a 60 minute lesson per week as part of their Principal Study unit, along with an additional 30 minute lesson as part of Second Study, 12 weeks per study period throughout the degree.

 Focus Area: Contemporary/Jazz Performance